 Going concern is an argument which states that a business entity will continue its operations for a long time [13].
-This proposition illustrates that an entity will be expected to operate for an indefinite period or not be directed towards liquidation.
+This proposition illustrates that an entity will be expected to operate for an indefinite period or not be direct towards liquidation.
 There are four factors that can be identified as the cause of GCO, namely client, auditor, auditor-client relationship, and environmental [5].
-Client factors can be categorized into two major factors, namely financial and nonfinancial factors.
+Client factors can be categorized into two major factors, namely financ and non-financial factors.
 Financial factors are profitability, leverage, liquidity, company size, and debt defaults, while non-financial factors include market variables, strategic initiatives, and corporate governance.

 2.1.
-Company size and GCOS
+Company Size and GCOs.